This post will focus on presenting the three must-have Chrome Rest clients for API testing that can dramatically reduce

 - It automatically remembers the latest request and restores it on load.

 - Enables history, and you can always import/export data.

 This extension is quite capable and comfortable to use.
-You only need to add it to your Chome browser.
-You can read more information about this plugin from RestForChrome.Blogspot.in.
+You only need to add it to your Chrome browser.

 The last plugin from the list is the Talend API Tester who earned the third spot.
-More than 180K+ users have benefitted from it.
+More than 515K+ users have benefitted from it.
 It is like a software tester’s Swiss army knife which is easy to configure, supports hypermedia, requests history, and much more.
-Following are a few of its silent features.
+The following are a few of its silent features.

-- Provides a visual interface for testing the web APIs.
+- It provides a visual interface for testing the web APIs.

 - It can record the call history locally and to the cloud.